mxagar/elastic_search_guide/elasticsearch_catalogue.md

 // --- Bucket Aggregations

 // Bucket aggregations create sets (i.e., buckets) of documents instead of metrics.
-// "terms" is a bucket aggregation operation
+// We use the "terms" operation within "aggs",
-// with which we create a bucket of each of the possible terms/values
+// that way we create a bucket of each of the possible
-// in the field we specify.
+// terms/values in the field we specify.
+// Bucket aggregations are similar to GROUP BY in SQL.
 // WARNING: counts from "terms" can be approximate
 // if we are using distributed shards and use small
 // top-n queries with small n=size values.